 GLOSSARY ITEM DEFINITION Full-Time A measure indicating the proportion of full time participation (full day, full week) in an Equivalent (FTE) educational program, calculated by adding the FTE values of the enrolments.
-A half- Student day Kindergarten enrolment is considered a 0.5 FTE; full-day Kindergarten Student enrolments are recognized as full FTEs.
+A half- Student day Kindergarten enrolment is considered a 0.5 FTE; full-day Kindergarten enrolments are recognized as full FTEs.
 A school-age enrolment in Grades 1-12, enrolled full-time, is considered one FTE.
 One FTE for an adult enrolment is equal to eight courses.
 One FTE for a secondary school-age enrolment is equal to four courses.
 Full-Time A measure equivalent to the number of teachers who work full time in a school.
-Equivalent (FTE) Teacher Full-Time Calculated by dividing September 30 full-time equivalent enrolment by full-time Equivalent (FTE) equivalent educators.
-See Educators and Enrolment Enrolment / Educator Ratio Full-Time Calculated by dividing September 30 full-time equivalent enrolment by the sum of full- Equivalent (FTE) time equivalent Staff.
+Equivalent (FTE) Teacher Coloulated by dividing Contember 20 full time equivalent encoment by full time Full-Time Calculated by dividing September 30 full-time equivalent enrolment by full-time equivalent educators.
+See Educators and Enrolment Equivalent (FTE) Enrolment / equivalent educators.
+See Educators and Enroment Educator Ratio Full-Time Calculated by dividing September 30 full-time equivalent enrolment by the sum of full- Equivalent (FTE) time equivalent Staff.
 Includes all people involved in the delivery of a student's Enrolment/Staff educational program.
 Ratio Gifted See Special Needs Performance Reporting Groups Grade Range Schools are organized to provide educational opportunities for students in specific grades or grade ranges.
 These grade ranges are: Elementary (K-7, EU); Elementary- Junior Secondary (K-10, EU, SU); Elementary-Secondary (K-12, EU, SU); Middle School (6-9); Junior Secondary (8-10, SU); Secondary (8-12, SU); and Senior Secondary (11, 12, SU).
-Note: EU=Elementary Ungraded, SU=Secondary Ungraded Grade to Grade The percentage of students who enter a grade for the first time from a lower grade Transition Rate and make a transition to a higher grade anywhere in the British Columbia school Transition Rate system in the following school year.
+Note: EU=Elementary Ungraded, SU=Secondary Ungraded Grade to Grade The percentage of students who enter a grade for the first time from a lower grade Transition Rate and make a transition to a higher grade anywhere in the British Columbia school system in the following school year.
 Graduate A student that has met the British Columbia Graduation Requirements.
 Graduated Adult Effective September 1, 2008, graduated adults may take, tuition free, eligible courses offered at school district Continuing Education or K-12 schools through phase 3 of the 'Education Guarantee'.
 Adults student is defined as a student 19 years of age or older as at July 1 of the current year.
 Graduation A Certificate of Graduation is awarded by the Ministry of Education upon successful completion of the British Columbia Graduation Requirements.
 Graduation Rate See First Time Grade 12 Graduation Rate or Eligible Grade 12 Graduation Rate Group Classification of independent schools is based on the school's ability to meet the Classification requirements for Group Classifications in the Independent School Act.
 Group 1 - funded at 50% of the per-student operating grant of the district in which the school resides.
 Group 2 - funded at 35% of the per-student operating grant of the district in which the school resides.
 Group 3 - unfunded.
-Note: All independent schools are classified as Group 3 for the first year that they apply for Ministry certification.
+Note: All independent schools are classified as Group 3 for the Headcount 0 independent school.
+Headcount Homeschool Registration first year that they apply for Ministry certification.
 Group 4 - unfunded.
 Note: Must comply with bonding requirements.
-Headcount A count of unique individuals.
-Homeschool Children may be taught at home without the supervision of a certified teacher, but are Registration required to be registered with a public, francophone, distributed learning, or independent school.
+A count of unique individuals.
+Children may be taught at home without the supervision of a certified teacher, but are required to be registered with a public, francophone, distributed learning, or